zdelrosario/tidy-exercises/2019/2019-11-22-ed-data/outcomes.md

 | Archeology.                                                 |   120018 |  48080.0 |
 | Alternative and Complementary Medical Support Services.     |    47334 |  47334.0 |

+Perhaps unsurprisingly, medical doctoral programs result in the greatest debt, at least within this dataset.

-How does debt compare against earnings for different majors?
+How does total debt compare against earnings for different majors?

 ``` r
 df_major_summaries <-